loft-sh/vcluster-plugin-example/README.md

 This will create a new vcluster with the plugin installed.
 After that, wait for vcluster to start up and check:

 ```
-# Create a config map in the virtual cluster
+# Create a car in the virtual cluster
-vcluster connect my-vcluster -n my-vcluster -- kubectl create configmap special-config --from-literal=special.how=very --from-literal=special.type=charm
+vcluster connect my-vcluster -n my-vcluster -- kubectl apply -f manifests/audi.yaml

-# Check if the configmap was synced to the host cluster
+# Check if the car was synced to the host cluster
-kubectl get configmaps -n my-vcluster
+kubectl get car -n my-vcluster
 ```

 ### Building the Plugin